-Therefore, we can easily verify the fate of the ratio of the two scales once the dilaton and radion time evolutions have been determined.
-In particular, the moduli dependence of the Kaluza-Klein scale is proportional to the moduli dependence of the potential induced by a non-trivial curvature $\smash{\breve{R}_{(10-d)}}$ (this is computed in terms of a fiducial metric normalized such that the fiducial volume is of string size).
-Because this potential, if present, can be used to measure the Hubble scale, we can write $\smash{2 \tdelta / \sqrt{d-2} - 2 \tsigma / \sqrt{10-d} = - \tilde{\gamma} \, \ttau}$ and thus find
+In particular, the moduli dependence of the Kaluza-Klein scale is proportional to the moduli dependence of the potential induced by a non-trivial curvature $\smash{\breve{R}_{(10-d)}}$, as computed in terms of a fiducial metric with a string-size fiducial volume.
+Because this potential, if present, can be used to measure the Hubble scale, we can write $\smash{2 \tdelta / \sqrt{d-2} - 2 \tsigma / \sqrt{10-d} = - \tilde{\gamma} \ttau}$ and thus find

-Here, $\xi$ is an order-1 parameter defined as the proportionality constant $\xi = V / V_R$ between the on-shell total scalar potential $V$ and the curvature-induced scalar potential $V_R$; in particular, this shows that there is no relative string-coupling suppression.
+Here, $\xi = V / V_R$ is the order-1 ratio between the on-shell total potential $V$ and the curvature-induced potential $V_R$.
 This means that the theory is by no means genuinely $d$-dimensional.
-In the other cases, when the internal curvature is trivial, the details of the dilaton and radion time evolution are necessary in order to assess the ratio.
+If the internal curvature is trivial, the details of the dilaton and radion time evolution are necessary to assess the ratio.